semanticsofcancer/semanticsofcancer.github.io/funding.md

 description: Funding
 ---

-## UCLA TRAG
+## 2023 - Luskin Conference Award

+Luskin Endowment for Thought and Leadership, The Semantics of Cancer, $7000.

+## 2023 - Humanities Small Grant

+UCLA Dean of Humanities, Communicating Cancer, $12,000.

+## 2023 - Faculty Research Grant

+To Dr. Rett, UCLA Council on Research, The Semantics of the Determination of Cancer, $8,858.

-We were awarded a UCLA Transdisciplinary Research Acceleration Grant in Summer 2022.
+## 2022 - UCLA Transdisciplinary Research Acceleration Grant (TRAG)

-($29,200 to Crompton & Rett (PIs) & Feinsinger (Co-I)).
+We were awareded the UCLA Transdisciplinary Research Acceleration Grant in the Summer of 2022. $29,200 to Crompton & Rett (PIs) & Feinsinger (Co-I).

 ## UCLA Expert Endocrine Team